kevinliang8/kevinliang8.github.io/about.markdown

 Advisor: <a href="https://www.sas.upenn.edu/~kuangj/Home.html">Jianjing Kuang</a>

-Glottalic stops - namely ejectives and implosives - exhibit very different characteristics accustically.
+Glottalic stops - namely ejectives and implosives - exhibit very different characteristics acoustically.
 Nonetheless, languages which contrast them are typologically rare.
 In Mayan languages, glottalic stops are typically ejectives; however, bilabial and uvular stops can vary between more ejective-like and more implosive-like realizations.
 Thus, we examined audio recordings from the <a href="http://archive.phonetics.ucla.edu/">UCLA Phonetics Lab Archive</a> to explore whether the realization of glottalic stops in Q'eqchi' varies systematically based on phonetic context or by speaker.

 This research was presented at a poster session of the meeting of the Acoustical Society of America (ASA) in December 2019.
 You can view the abstract <a href="https://asa.scitation.org/doi/10.1121/1.5137430">here</a> and the poster <a href="https://drive.google.com/file/d/1WHaSW6_JgtUuRSoP3cQeNNj9LYOflMDZ/view?usp=sharing">here</a>.